ptupitsyn/ptupitsyn.github.io/_posts/2022-05-06-Whats-New-In-Ignite-Net-2.13.md

 * Start Ignite server in Docker with `docker run -p 10800:10800 apacheignite/ignite`.
 * Run the code above.
 * While it is waiting for input, stop the server and start it again.
 Connection loss should be detected and logged.
 * Press a key in the program console.
-Connection will be restored and API call will succeed.
+Connection will be restored and the API call will succeed.

 This behavior should be enabled explicitly with `EnableHeartbeats` property.